viamrobotics/docs/docs/tutorials/projects/helmet.md

 After completing this tutorial, you will:

 - know how the ML model service and the vision service work together
-- be able to use the MLmodel service and the vision service on a machine with an existing model to interpret the world around the machine
+- be able to use the ML model service and the vision service on a machine with an existing model to interpret the world around the machine
-- be able to use data capture and webhooks to set up notifications based on the machine's perception of the world around it
+- be able to use data capture and webhooks to set up notifications based on a machine's perception of the world around it

 {{< /alert >}}